Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Dodd–Frank Wall Street Reform and Consumer Protection Act,

-which created a single consumer watchdog agency and allows consumers free access to their credit scores under certain conditions.
+which created a consumer watchdog agency and allows consumers free access to their credit scores (sometimes at a price).

 CARD Act,